ForgeRock/BehavioSec/README.md

 ## Using BehavioSense for Continuous Authentication

 Conventional approaches to security bring a need to choose between robust protections and streamlined user experience, and now there is a shift from these legacy systems to layered, adaptive approaches.
-BehavioSense is a layer in that security process that can authenticate users based on their own behaviors, using sophisticated data collection, //without interrupting the user experience//.
+BehavioSense is a layer in that security process that can authenticate users based on their own behaviors, using sophisticated data collection, without interrupting the user experience.
 BehavioSense provides passive verification and makes it more difficult for bad actors to mimic or compromise the security of the interaction.

 For example, when an app's user types in various fields or clicks on various buttons, BehavioSense creates a Behavioral Score that indicates how close the user's behavioral patterns are to previously stored patterns.
 If BehavioSense indicates a low similarity score, an integrated application or third party security system can respond to that potential risk.
 If the low score is triggered on a login, for example, the system can respond with a step-up in authentication.
 The step-up can be a one-time password, security question, static biometric authenticator, or other threat-appropriate security measure defined by the customer's security infrastructure.
 Even after login, BehavioSense can analyze activity in other fields and buttons during a user session.
 Continuous authentication provides additional security when there is a risk of a device being compromised mid-session.

 ## Using BehavioSense for Fraud Detection and Analysis

 BehavioSense is part of a multi-layered fraud analysis system.
 It adds dynamic behavioral biometrics to provide continuous user authentication.
 BehavioSense gathers and analyzes behavioral data and provides a Behavioral Score, among other metrics.
 The Behavioral Score indicates whether the current user is the same as the expected user.
-For more information about the metrics, see [[scoring_and_metrics|Understanding Behavioral Scores and Metrics]].
+For more information about the metrics, see the BehavioSec documentation [Understanding Behavioral Scores and Metrics](https://developer.behaviosec.com/dw/scoring_and_metrics/).

 In a conventional enterprise security system, the volume of alerts makes it difficult to distinguish false alarms from real risks.
 BehavioSense helps security teams to prioritize threats and improve efficiency in identifying breaches such as account takeovers, bots, or troll and spam accounts.